airbytehq/airbyte/docs/understanding-airbyte/jobs.md

 - `MAX_DISCOVERY_WORKERS`: Maximum number of _Discovery_ workers allowed to run in parallel.
 - `MAX_SYNC_WORKERS`: Maximum number of _Sync_ workers allowed to run in parallel.

-The current default value for these environment variables is currently set to **5**.
+The default value for these environment variables is currently set to **5**.